Cystic Fibrosis

 Monitor your condition

-In addition to more frequent regular checkups, you may need to see your doctor for other tests.
+In addition to more frequent regular checkups, you may need to see your providers for other tests.

-• Abdominal ultrasound or a CT scan can look for the cause of abdominal pain, check the pancreas and liver, and look for distal intestinal obstruction.
+• Abdominal ultrasound or a computed tomography (CT) scan can look for the cause of abdominal pain, check the pancreas and liver, and look for intestinal blockages.

 • Blood tests check for diabetes; infection; liver disease; side effects of medicines, such as damage to kidneys; nutritional status, including complete blood count; and vitamin levels.